Burn it, recycle it, donate it — Scouts and Scouters have a number of options for retiring worn-out American flags.

 But recycling a flag, which often involves shipping it to a flag-recycling service, typically has an associated cost.

 In short, there’s no perfect method.
-So check out these four options and decide (perhaps with your Scouts or Venturers) which one’s best for you.
+So check out these four options and decide (perhaps with your Scouts or Venturers) which one’s best for you and the safety of your Scouts.

 Option 1: Get help in your community